About 01

 Exploring Physical and Mental Health in the Sandwich Generation Dual-Earner Couples: A Couple-Level Analysis

-Wen, Y., Zhuang, W., & Ma, Y. (co-first authors)
+Wen, Y., Zhuang, W., & Ma, Y. Co-first authors.

 Mapping Couples' Daily Rhythms: A Multi-Channel Sequence Analysis of Time Use in UK Dual-Earner Couples